Contractual Limitations on Damages

 Burden of proof

-It is for the party seeking to rely on the exemption clause to show that the clause, on its true construction, covers the obligation or liability that it purports to restrict or exclude.
+It is for the party seeking to rely on a damage limitation clause to show that, in its true construction, the clause covers the obligation or damage that it purports to restrict or exclude.

 Limits of contractual limitations on damages